 - Different headsets may require different hardware ports, so make sure your PC has the correct ports or necessary adapters to connect to your headset.

 Discrete and integrated graphics hardware that don't meet the minimum confirmed specifications have not been tested, confirmed, or optimized for Windows Mixed Reality and may not function properly or at all.

 For the best Windows Mixed Reality experience on a Surface device, we recommend the latest SurfaceBook (15”) configured with at least the NVIDIA GeForce GTX 1060 GB and 16 GB of RAM.
 This configuration supports all Windows Mixed Reality features and has been tested for Windows Mixed Reality.
 The latest Surface Book (13.5”), Surface Studio, Surface Laptop, and Surface Pro (2017) will all support some Windows Mixed Reality features when configured with an Intel Core i5 CPU (or better) and at least 8 GB of RAM.

 - Surface products require driver updates to be compatible with Windows Mixed Reality.
 These drivers can be installed on your Surface by going to Settings > Update and Security > Check for Updates.

-- Surface products require an adapter from the video port (Mini DisplayPort or USB-C) to HDMI 2.0 for Windows Mixed Reality headsets.
-The most recent version of the Surface Mini DisplayPort to HDMI AV Adapter is compatible with HDMI 2.0 (the older version is not).
-Similarly, the new Surface USB-C to HDMI Adapter is also compatible with HDMI 2.0.
+- Surface products require an adapter from the video port (Mini DisplayPort or USB-C, depending on the Surface PC) to HDMI 2.0 for Windows Mixed Reality headsets.
+The most recent version of the Surface Mini-DisplayPort to HDMI AV Adapter is compatible with HDMI 2.0 (the older version isn't).
+Similarly, the Surface USB-C to HDMI Adapter is also compatible with HDMI 2.0.